Mr. Lucky (TV series): Format change

 Beginning with the February 6, 1960, episode ("The Brain Picker"), Lucky changed his business from a floating casino to a floating restaurant.
 This was done by order of the show's sponsor, Lever Brothers, due mainly to the 1950s quiz show scandals.
 Dwight Whitney wrote about the format change in the following week's issue of TV Guide:

 "The Fumigated Air: Lever Bros. came up with a puzzling decision last week.
 It decided that soap and gambling don't mix.
 As the sponsor of one of the year's two big hits, Mr. Lucky (the other being Dennis the Menace), the powers-that-be sent down orders that the celebrated television character played by John Vivyan would henceforth have to be made respectabilized.
 Almost immediately Lucky turned up running a restaurant instead of gambling aboard his ship.
 By so ordering it seemed that the soap company was taking a big gamble itself.
 By taking the bite out of the character, it was running a very real risk of transforming one of the season's big hits into a big flop, to say nothing of fumigating the air so thoroughly that even soap suds might seem astringent after that."

 Cancellation

 Despite the fact that the show was one of the highest-rated new series of the 1959–1960 season, being ranked 21st among programs with a 24.4 average household share, Lever Brothers (and alternate sponsor Brown & Williamson) cancelled their sponsorship at the end of the season.
 CBS could not find other sponsors to replace them, and finally cancelled the series.
 John Vivyan believed the program was pulled in order to give up its Saturday time slot, as a favor to Jack Benny, to a new drama in the fall of 1960, Checkmate, which was produced by Benny's company, JaMco Productions.

+According to Henry Mancini in his autobiography, Blake Edwards himself canceled the show because of the format change: